geckoanton/Oscillera/README.md

 Ozzillate is a web based application that allows you to send and receive files to and from nearby devices through the help of sound waves.
 You only need a speaker and a microphone, which means that the software can run on most older as well as newer hardware.

+It works by temporarily uploading the file to the server (which is removed automatically within two minutes unless the transmitting client's browser tab is kept open for longer).
+The file gets assigned a randomly generated 64 bit ID, which is returned to the client to be broadcasted through sound.
+Finally, the receiver picks the ID up and downloads the file from the server.

 The project's website can be found at: https://www.ozzillate.com

 ## Open Source?